mina86/srgb.rs/README.md

 [Rec.709](https://www.itu.int/rec/R-REC-BT.709-6-201506-I/en)
 components encoding.

-It intents to offer low-level primitives needed to work with sRGB colour space.
-Those primitives can be used by other libraries which need to convert between sRGB and other colour spaces (if the conversion requires going through XYZ colour space) or blend colours together (which requires performing gamma correction).
+It offers low-level primitives needed to work with sRGB standard.
+Those primitives can be used by other libraries which need to convert between sRGB and other colour spaces or blend sRGB colours together.

 Functions provided in the main module implement conversions between sRGB and XYZ colour spaces.
 Functions in [`gamma`] submodule provide